CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket003_User_Forgot_Password.md

 Expected validation:

-- Pam signs in using the temporary password.
+- Phyllis signs in using the temporary password.
-- Pam is prompted to change her password.
+- Phyllis is prompted to change her password.
-- Pam successfully signs into the Windows 11 workstation.
+- Phyllis successfully signs into the Windows 11 workstation.
-- The `whoami` command confirms the signed-in user as `steencorp\pbeesly`.
+- The `whoami` command confirms the signed-in user as `steencorp\pvance`.

 ---